Premium Tours in Picton

 2. Enjoy a Private Marlborough Region Wine Tour

 Explore the famous wine region of Marlborough on one of the superb wine tours from Picton.
 While we list various tour companies in the 9 Great Winery Tours in New Zealand, a more premium experience awaits with Hop n Grape Wine Tours Marlborough.
 Their full-day private winery tour allows you to curate your ideal itinerary with their winemaker or let them surprise you!
 Go behind the scenes of Marlborough’s wineries, soak up the scenery of the Awatere Valley, focus on boutique, organic or fine wine – it’s up to you.
+Find out more about Hop n Grape Wine Tours on Viator and Tripadvisor.

 Location: Free pick-ups available from Picton accommodations.